-Climate Innovation 2050 brings together more than two dozen leading companies to examine potential pathways toward substantially decarbonizing the U.S. economy.
+Climate Innovation 2050 brings together more than two dozen leading companies to examine pathways toward decarbonizing the U.S. economy.
 Sectors represented include power, transportation, finance, tech, oil and gas, chemicals, cement, manufacturing, and food/agriculture.